chakravala/Grassmann.jl/docs/src/design.md

 # `TensorAlgebra` design, `Manifold` code generation

 Mathematical foundations and definitions specific to the [Grassmann.jl](https://github.com/chakravala/Grassmann.jl) implementation provide an extensible platform for computing with geometric algebra at high dimensions, along with the accompanying support packages.
-The design is based on the `TensorAlgebra` abstract type interoperability from [AbstractTensors.jl](https://github.com/chakravala/AbstractTensors.jl) with a `VectorBundle` parameter from [DirectSum.jl](https://github.com/chakravala/DirectSum.jl).
+The design is based on the `TensorAlgebra` abstract type interoperability from [AbstractTensors.jl](https://github.com/chakravala/AbstractTensors.jl) with a `TensorBundle` parameter from [DirectSum.jl](https://github.com/chakravala/DirectSum.jl).
 Abstract tangent vector space type operations happen at compile-time, resulting in a differential conformal geometric algebra of hyper-dual multivector forms.

 The nature of the geometric algebra code generation enables one to easily extend the abstract product operations to any specific number field type (including differential operators with [Leibniz.jl](https://github.com/chakravala/Leibniz.jl) or symbolic coefficients with [Reduce.jl](https://github.com/chakravala/Reduce.jl)), by making use of Julia's type system.
 Mixed tensor products with their coefficients are constructed from these operations to work with bivector elements of Lie groups.